Insertion Based Sequence Generation with Learnable Order Dynamics: Experiments

 \subsubsection{Design choices}

 We use the graph traversal to explore the design choices for parameterizing the target hazard rates $\lambda_t^{\phi,i}(z;\, z_1)$.

-\textbf{Flexibility \textit{vs} Stability}:~ As noted in \cref{sec:parameterization}, the hazard rates have have two free parameters for each position, $\bins^i$ and $\bun^i$.
+\looseness=-1 \xhdr{Flexibility \textit{vs} Stability}:~ As noted in \cref{sec:parameterization}, the hazard rates have have two free parameters for each position, $\bins^i$ and $\bun^i$.
 We first examine the effect of flexibility of the target rate model $\lambda_t^{\phi,i}(z;\, z_1)$.
-Interestingly, the performance of the generator improves when the \textit{unmasking} target rate $b_\unmask$ is fixed (\faSnowflake) as opposed to trainable (\faFire), as seen from the slight improvement in medium difficulty and a significant improvement in hard difficulty LFlexMDM (\cref{tab:star_results}, line { 5} \textit{vs} line { 6}). \Cref{fig:fix_b_um_loss_comparison}, which presents the loss comparison for the hard star graph traversal task with and without fixing target unmasking rate ($\bun=1$), shows that the additional flexibility in learning $\bun$ destabilizes the training.
+Interestingly, the performance of the generator improves when the \textit{unmasking} target rate $b_\unmask$ is fixed (\faSnowflake) as opposed to trainable (\faFire), as seen from the slight improvement in medium difficulty and a significant improvement in hard difficulty of \OursShort{} (\cref{tab:star_results}, line { 5} \textit{vs} line { 6}).
+We find that the additional flexibility in learning $\bun$ destabilizes training.
+Appendix~\ref{sec:additional-results:flexibility-vs-stability} discusses this observation in more detail.
+Note that fixing $\bun$ still leaves enough room for learning of insertion order, i.e., if $h_1 < h_2$, then for any $t$, $\sP(\Tumask \leq t \mid \Tins = h_1) < \sP(\Tumask \leq t \mid \Tins = h_2)$.
+The preference for unmasking orders will show up in $K^{\theta,i}_t$ values, which can be used for confidence-based position selection during decoding.
+Based on this observation, we fix $\bun=1$ in the subsequent experiments.